 The projects that make it out of this cycle get formalized in our roadmap and worked on in upcoming sprints.
 Better yet - all engineers are responsible for the generation of these ideas, so the sense of ownership they feel over their idea is huge.

-In our next post, we’ll discuss how we split up some shared PM responsibilities among team members and got the day-to-day work of executing and strategy development rolling among the team!
+In Part 3, we’ll discuss how we split up some shared PM responsibilities among team members and got the day-to-day work of executing and strategy development rolling among the team!